-FIGURE 4: BERLIN MODAL SPLIT 2018 - DOMESTIC TRAFFIC OF INHABITANTS.
-SOURCE: SRV 2018 The given diagram visualises the modal split of 2018 for the total traffic of inhabitants.
-According to the SrV 20186, the system of representative traffic surveys, 29% of the traffic is by foot, 27% by public transport, 26% is individual traffic and 18% by bike.
+FIGURE 3: BERLIN MODAL SPLIT 2018 - TOTAL TRAFFIC OF INHABITANTS.
+SOURCE: SRV 2018 surveys, 29% of the traffic is by foot, 27% by public transport, 26% is individual traffic and 18% by bike.
+The modal split of the domestic traffic of inhabitants shows very total traffic of inhabitants.